karenpayneoregon/web-hot-keys/readme.md

 Setting and removing hot keys is very easy but if a developer simply drops code in without seeing a working example and a plan suddenly working with hot keys can become frustrating so take time to run through the code.

+## WCAG

+By properly implementing hot keys a web application can assist keyboard only users navigate your site but not providing assistance to users how only use a keyboard may lose customers.

 ## Requries to run

 Microsoft Visual Studio 2022 athough opening up the code say in Visual Studio Code a developer can study the code, pick out what is needed and adapt to their project.